 While powered gantries can help to reduce operator fatigue and provide exceptional material handling capabilities, non-powered cranes are a cost-effective alternative for some types of operations.
 BHS offers both powered and non-powered gantries.

 Ease of Use and Ergonomics

 By lifting materials vertically, gantries can significantly reduce repetitive strain for operators.
 We emphasize safety and ergonomics when designing our products, and our gantries utilize advanced features to simplify the material handling process.

 BHS offers several options including power and non-power drive models, beam spans from 10’ to 20’, raised beam, floor mount, and phenolic wheels.
 BHS Power Drive units come standard with a six button pendant control for ease of operation and are equipped with the latest variable frequency drive technology for smooth transitions.
 They are available in 2-ton and 3-ton models.

 Non-Power Drive gantries are also available in 2-ton and 3-ton models, and a range of heights, spans, and capabilities allow for specialized applications.
 A cable festoon kit protects operators by securing cabling during use, and optional floor mounts allow the gantry to be secured directly to the floor.

 All options are designed for long-term use with durable steel components and exceptional craftsmanship.
-As with all of our products, we focus on ergonomic designs that enhance productivity while reducing fatigue.
+As with all of our products, we focus on ergonomic designs that enhance productivity while reducing fatigue during overhead lift tasks.
 Every BHS gantry is thoroughly inspected prior to shipment to ensure consistent quality.
 By pairing a BHS gantry with battery lifting beams and other add-on components, you can improve change-out times for your battery room and significantly reduce truck downtime.